Teaching and Learning Overview:

-Our whole school approach to music teaching and learning is in line with the recommendations of the National Curriculum and the requirements outlined in the Department for Education Languages Programme of Study for EYFS, KS1 and KS2.
+Our curriculum is line with the National Curriculum and the requirements for EYFS, KS1 & KS2.
+It states that: